How one can turn a hobby, skill, or a passion into an online business by being a freelancer, blogger, entrepreneur.

-How I manage to transform my hobbies and passion into a business and how you can you turn your hobby, skills and passion to be a freelancer, blogger, entrepreneur and develop a business around them.
+Let me share how I manage to transform my hobbies and passion into an online business.
+Moreover, how you can convert your hobby, skills, and passion for being an online business by being a freelancer, blogger, entrepreneur.

-Understand how you can convert your hobby and passion into a business that pays and pays well.
+Understand how you can convert your hobby and passion into a business that pays but, more importantly, it should pay well.

-1. Every passion may not be a viable business
+Every Hobby may not be a Viable Business

-You may have heard like love what you do and do what you love but understand that every love may not be a viable business.
+You may have heard like love what you do and do what you love but understand that every passion may not be a viable business.

-Let us take an example of being passionate about cars or love driving fast cars.
+Let us take the example of being passionate about cars or love driving fast cars.

 Can you opt for being a driver in Uber or Ola for driving those cars?
 I don’t think it’s a good business model.